cp2004/OctoPrint-GCodeMacros/README.md

 but also other plugins can use custom @ commands.
 For example, OctoLapse uses `@OCTOLAPSE TAKE-SNAPSHOT` or the WLED plugin uses `@WLED ON` or `@WLED OFF` to control some LEDs.

-The commands are **case sensitive**, and you can have spaces, numbers and punctuation in them!
+The commands are **case-sensitive**, and you can have spaces, numbers and punctuation in them!

 _These commands will not work while printing from the printer's SD card_